-Exercise a high degree of caution in The Gambia due to the uncertain political situation and the potential for civil unrest.
+Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

-- In January 2017 the Economic Community of West African States (ECOWAS) deployed military forces to The Gambia to facilitate a transfer of power to President Barrow.
-The situation has stabilised, though ECOWAS military forces remain in the country.
+- In January 2017, the Economic Community of West African States (ECOWAS) deployed military forces to The Gambia to facilitate a transfer of power to newly elected President Barrow.
+While the situation has since stabilised, there is a heightened security presence in the capital, Banjul and in other parts of the country.
 See

 Safety and security.